 This class will be taught under the theme "Spartans and the discovery of purpose."
 The semester will be divided up into three sections: 1) on-campus sports and leisure, 2) education, and 3) individual purpose, or, "Ain't I a Spartan?"
 Different modes of writing, including comparison/contrast, rhetorical analysis, definition and narrative, will be incorporated into persuasive or argumentative essays.
-For each essay you will be asked to voice your opinion in the form of a thesis statement and to defend your position through appeals to a given audience (logos, ethos, pathos).
-The reading and writing assignments will be aimed at getting you to evaluate where you stand as both a student and a young adult and will (hopefully) persuade you that yours is a voice worth hearing and a side of the story worth telling.
+For each essay you will be asked to voice your opinion in the form of a thesis statement and to defend your position through different logical appeals (ethos, logos, pathos) to a given audience.
+The reading and writing assignments will be require you to evaluate where you stand as both a student and a young adult and will (hopefully) persuade you that yours is a voice worth hearing and a side of the story worth telling.